-The cooperation contributes to the development of an enabling environment at the national level by raising the awareness for the need to implement available internet standards.
-It also contributes to partnership building by creating mechanisms and frameworks for cooperation and collaborative learning.
+The cooperation contributes to the development of an enabling environment at the national level by raising the awareness for the need to implement available mature internet standards.
+All recent standards created by the Internet Engineering Task Force (IETF) include a specific security consideration section - yet adopting these standards is on a voluntary basis and needs to be seen as a priority.
+All this contributes to partnership building by creating mechanisms and frameworks for cooperation and collaborative learning.
 It therefore develops capacities of the participating stakeholders through cooperation, awareness raising, focused workshops and discussions, expert support and advice, exchange of resources, and development of guidelines for the deployment of the security-related and other key internet standards.